 "I used to feel very hurt when given criticism, but then I took an art class in college where we would critique each other's pieces at the end of each week.
 At first, this felt very uncomfortable for me, but after a while, I began to see how useful criticism could be in helping me improve.
 Now, even if the criticism is poorly given, I'm generally always able to pull something helpful and positive from it that I can use to make my life easier and better my own work."

-One reason an employer might ask this question is to gauge how self-aware you are of our own job performance.
+One reason an employer might ask this question is to gauge how self-aware you are of your own job performance.
 Many jobs require letters of recommendation or contact information for references.
 This means that an interviewer might already know what an old boss has to say about you.

 This is why official or unofficial performance reviews with your boss can be helpful for you in many ways.
-It helps you understand your job performance, how to improve, and give you actual quotes to pull from for future interviews that ask this question.
+It helps you understand your job performance, how to improve, and gives you actual quotes to pull from for future interviews that ask this question.

 Otherwise, use your best judgment and the experiences you have from working alongside your boss and coworkers to outline some ways you might be described by your old boss.